-You can install the VEN two ways.
-These two ways are nearly identical and achieve the same goal: VEN installation and upgrade.
+In general, there are two main ways to install VENs.
+The methods have much in common and achieve the same goal: VEN installation and upgrade.

-- Using the VEN Library integrated into the PCE: This method is documented in the topics about installing and upgrading the VEN Library. - Manual VEN installation on individual workloads with your own software deployment tools: This method is documented in the topics about installing and upgrading the VEN using the VEN CTL.
+- Using the VEN Library integrated into the PCE.
+See VEN Installation & Upgrade Using VEN Library [191]. - Manual VEN installation on individual workloads and endpoints using your own software deployment tools.
+See VEN Installation & Upgrade with VEN CTL [211].

-VEN Installation Using the VEN Library
+About VEN Installation Using the VEN Library

-The VEN Library installation and upgrade feature in the PCE is available for the RPM, Debian, and Windows distributions of the VEN software.
-Other workload operating systems are not supported.
+For Server VENs, the VEN Library installation and upgrade feature in the PCE is available for the RPM, Debian, and Windows distributions of the VEN software.
+Other operating systems are not supported for Server VENs.